estnltk/syntax_experiments/phrase_examples/test_readme.md

-## H-H
+## H-S

-Example phrase: *Marius Dovydenas*
+Example phrase: *Prantsusmaa koju*

-Frequency: 5
+Frequency: 2

-% of all phrases: 10.2
+% of all phrases: 5.71

-% of POS-sequences with same length: 35.71
+% of POS-sequences with same length: 25.0

-Number of unique syntax trees: 1
+Number of unique syntax trees (POS-tags): 1

+Number of unique syntax trees (POS-tags and NER/TIMEX): 2

+% of trees occurring once (POS-tags): 0.0

+% of trees occurring once (POS-tags and NER/TIMEX): 100.0

-## O-S
+## S-N

-Example phrase: *2. minutil*
+Example phrase: *kuuli 19.00*

-Frequency: 3
+Frequency: 2

-% of all phrases: 6.12
+% of all phrases: 5.71

-% of POS-sequences with same length: 21.43
+% of POS-sequences with same length: 25.0

+Number of unique syntax trees (POS-tags): 1

-Number of unique syntax trees: 2
+Number of unique syntax trees (POS-tags and NER/TIMEX): 1

+% of trees occurring once (POS-tags): 0.0

+% of trees occurring once (POS-tags and NER/TIMEX): 0.0

 ## S-S

-Example phrase: *aku voolust*
+Example phrase: *rattur tulevikukavadest*

-Frequency: 3
+Frequency: 2

-% of all phrases: 6.12
+% of all phrases: 5.71

-% of POS-sequences with same length: 21.43
+% of POS-sequences with same length: 25.0

+Number of unique syntax trees (POS-tags): 2

-Number of unique syntax trees: 2
+Number of unique syntax trees (POS-tags and NER/TIMEX): 2

+% of trees occurring once (POS-tags): 100.0

+% of trees occurring once (POS-tags and NER/TIMEX): 100.0

 ## A-S

-Example phrase: *kurva filmi*

-Frequency: 2

-% of all phrases: 4.08

-% of POS-sequences with same length: 14.29

-Number of unique syntax trees: 1

-## D-S

-Example phrase: *isegi vanaduspensioniks*
+Example phrase: *uut treeningtsüklit*

 Frequency: 1

+% of all phrases: 2.86

+% of POS-sequences with same length: 12.5

+Number of unique syntax trees (POS-tags): 1

+Number of unique syntax trees (POS-tags and NER/TIMEX): 1

+% of trees occurring once (POS-tags): 100.0

+% of trees occurring once (POS-tags and NER/TIMEX): 100.0

+## D-N

+Example phrase: *veel 24*

+Frequency: 1

-% of all phrases: 2.04
+% of all phrases: 2.86

-% of POS-sequences with same length: 7.14
+% of POS-sequences with same length: 12.5

+Number of unique syntax trees (POS-tags): 1

-Number of unique syntax trees: 1
+Number of unique syntax trees (POS-tags and NER/TIMEX): 1

+% of trees occurring once (POS-tags): 100.0

+% of trees occurring once (POS-tags and NER/TIMEX): 100.0